Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales: Methods

 \subsection{Identification of dual LRD candidates}

 We apply a color selection to each pixel (i.e., a pixel-by-pixel color selection method) instead of using aperture or total photometry.
-The full details of the selection method and subsequent catalog will be presented in a future effort (Tanaka et al. in preparation).
+The full details of the selection method and subsequent catalog will be presented in Paper II (Tanaka et al. in preparation).
 Here, we briefly describe the selection method.

 First, we perform a pre-selection to limit the parent sample to objects with a high signal-to-noise ratio (S/N) for a robust color estimate in each pixel.
-We run {\tt SExtractor} \citep{Bertin1996} on the NIRCam F444W images to perform source detection and simple aperture photometry with a diameter of 0\farcs5.
-Based on the photometric catalog, we limit our sample to objects detected in F444W with $S/N>14$, following \cite{Greene2024}.
-Note that the pre-selected sample is free from a bias to compact objects since it relies solely on $S/N$ in single aperture photometry and not on compactness.
+We run {\tt SExtractor} \citep{Bertin1996} on the NIRCam F444W images to perform source detection and simple aperture photometry with a diameter of $0.\!\!^{\prime\prime}5$.
+Based on the photometric catalog, we limit our sample to objects detected in F444W with $S/N>10$, following \cite{Greene2024}.

-For then assessing the color of each pixel, we use a point spread function (PSF) modeled with {\tt PSFEx} \citep{Bertin2011} for each filter and match the PSFs of all images to that of F444W with the FWHM of $\sim0\farcs16$, which has the largest PSF of the COSMOS-Web NIRCam images.
-We then create cutout images of 67~pixels square ($\sim$2\farcs0) for the pre-selected objects.
+Then, to assess each pixel color, we generate a point spread function (PSF) modeled with {\tt PSFEx} \citep{Bertin2011} for each filter and convolute the images to match the PSF of F444W, which has the largest PSF of the used NIRCam imaging data.
+The convolution kernel is generated with {\tt create\_matching\_kernel} function of {\tt photutils.psf.matching} using {\tt HanningWindow} for a window function.
+We then create cutout images of $101\,{\rm pixel} \times 101\,{\rm pixel}$ square ($3.\!\!^{\prime\prime}0 \times 3.\!\!^{\prime\prime}0$) for the pre-selected objects.

-Next, we generate a $S/N$ map for each filter and a $m_{\rm F277W}-m_{\rm F444W}$ color map for each cutout image.
-From the $S/N$ and color maps, we generate a mask image to extract the region with at least ten contiguous pixels having a color of $m_{\rm F277W}-m_{\rm F444W}>1.5$ (e.g., \citealt{Barro2024, Akins2024}) and a signal-to-noise ratio $S/N>2$ in each pixel for both the F277W and F444W images.
+Next, we generate a $S/N$ map for each filter and a $m_{\rm F277W}-m_{\rm F444W}$ color map for each cutout image (see figure\,\ref{fig:method_schematic}).
+From the $S/N$ and color maps, we generate a mask image to extract the region having a color of $\left(m_{\rm F277W}-m_{\rm F444W}\right)_{\rm pixel}>1.5$ (e.g., \citealt{Barro2024, Akins2024}) and a $S/N$ in each pixel is $\left(S/N\right)_{\rm pixel}>1.0$ for both the F277W and F444W images.
+Then, if the masked pixels form at least ten contiguous pixels, we select the object as having an LRD-like-colored region.
+Utilizing machine-learning-based dimensionality reduction with DINOv2 \citep{DINOv2} and Uniform Manifold Approximation and Projection for Dimension Reduction \citep[UMAP,][]{UMAP} and clustering analysis with Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm, we efficiently removed artifact objects, such as PSF spikes and saturated point sources.

-Since we do not require any upper limit on the size of contiguous regions that pass the color selection criteria, the selected objects include red (possibly dust-obscured) extended galaxies without a PSF-like component \citep[e.g.,][]{Gentile2024}.
-To separate the sample into normal dusty galaxies and objects with an unresolved PSF component (possibly AGN or LRDs), we conduct 2D image modeling on the F444W cutout images, where LRD-like-color unresolved components should have a strong contribution to the total flux.